-John Luddy is Vice President for National Security and Acquisition Policy at the Aerospace Industries Association.
+John Luddy is Vice President for National Security Policy at the Aerospace Industries Association.
 He is responsible for developing AIA’s national security agenda, and for planning and executing advocacy efforts to support it.

 Most recently, Luddy directed Aerojet Rocketdyne’s government relations efforts as Vice President of Washington Operations.
 In addition to coordinating government-related aspects of Aerojet’s successful acquisition of Pratt and Whitney Rocketdyne, he established and executed advocacy efforts that successfully increased awareness of Aerojet Rocketdyne’s programs, interests and capabilities throughout the federal government.
 Prior to joining Aerojet, Luddy ran his own consulting practice for nine years, providing business development, market analysis, and legislative advocacy services to clients ranging from America’s largest aerospace companies to technology startups.

 During 2001 and 2002, Luddy served the Secretary of Defense as a special assistant for legislative affairs, spearheading Department of Defense efforts within Congress on missile defense, strategic weapons, and international security policies and programs.
 Prior to his Presidential appointment to DOD, he supported Chairman Donald Rumsfeld as a staff member on the Commission to Assess U.S. National Security Space Management and Organization.